juju/docs/src/en/commands.md

    **Summary:**

-   show results of an action by ID
+   Show results of an action by ID.

    **Options:**